LucasWaelti/kalibr-wiki/Rolling-Shutter-Camera-calibration.md

 ```

 ### 3) The output
-The calibration will produce the following output:
+The calibration will be printed to the screen.

 ## References
 Please cite the appropriate papers when using this toolbox or parts of it in an academic publication.